mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Temporarily Save Tweaks to Preset (Dirty Presets)
     This enables dirty presets.
 Dirty presets store the tweaks you make as long as this session of Krita is active.
-After that, the revert to default.
+After that, they revert to default.
 Dirtied presets can be recognized by the icon in the top-left of the preset.